Wjonke/react-shopping-cart/README.md

   - Remove it from the products map
   - Remove it from addItem prop

-- Now our `Products` component is getting it's data solely from `Context API` 😃.
+- x Now our `Products` component is getting it's data solely from `Context API` 😃.

-**STEP 4 - Create the CartContext**
+**x STEP 4 - Create the CartContext**

-- Now that we have refactored our `Products` component to utilize `Context API` let's refactor our `Cart` and `Navigation` Component to use `Context API` as well.
+- x Now that we have refactored our `Products` component to utilize `Context API` let's refactor our `Cart` and `Navigation` Component to use `Context API` as well.

-- To start create a new file in our contexts folder named `CartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.
+- x To start create a new file in our contexts folder named `CartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.

-- Inside of our new `CartContext` import `createContext` and create a new context named `CartContext`.
+- x Inside of our new `CartContext` import `createContext` and create a new context named `CartContext`.

 **STEP 5 - Providing data with CartContext**

-- Let's go ahead and bring our newly created `CartContext` into our `App.js` and wrap all of our components inside of our `CartContext.Provider`.
+- x Let's go ahead and bring our newly created `CartContext` into our `App.js` and wrap all of our components inside of our `CartContext.Provider`.
 Make sure our `ProductContext.Provider` is still the root provider.

-- Now pass a value prop to our `CartContext.Provider`, this value prop is going to contain our `cart` state.
+- x Now pass a value prop to our `CartContext.Provider`, this value prop is going to contain our `cart` state.

-- Now that we're providing our cart data, we can start to refactor our `Navigation` and `ShoppingCart` components.
+- x Now that we're providing our cart data, we can start to refactor our `Navigation` and `ShoppingCart` components.

-- Let's start with our `ShoppingCart` component first.
+- x Let's start with our `ShoppingCart` component first.
 Go ahead and refactor the `ShoppingCart` route to no longer use render props.
 This will throw us an error, but we'll be able to resolve it quickly.

-- While were at it let's go ahead and remove the props from our navigation as well.
+- x While were at it let's go ahead and remove the props from our navigation as well.

 **STEP 6 - The final stretch**

-- Our cart data is now being provided to us from our `CartContext` time to consume it!
+- x Our cart data is now being provided to us from our `CartContext` time to consume it!

 - First, let's head to our `ShoppingCart` component and import the `useContext` hook and our `CartContext`.